kallioaa/BoxLoadingTetris/documentation/implementation.md

 # Implementation

-In this section, I will introduce you to my implementation of the algorithm by ....
-I will start by introducing you to the different classes I used.
+In this section, I will introduce you to my implementation of the algorithm by Saraiva et al., 2015 (reference in README) I will start by introducing you to the different classes I used.
 Then I will move on to explain the main algorithms and how we arrive at the final result.

 ## Entities
 To understand the solution, the following entites are necessary.